Coordinator/Dept. Chair: Prof. Nadia Marano

 Do I have to take a lab with General Chemistry?
 The laboratory component of General Chemistry is required.
 Please contact Dr. Jennifer Schmeisser if you have difficulty finding an appropriate lab section.

 What are peer workshops?
 Do I have to be in a peer workshop with General Chemistry?
-Peer workshops are an opportunity for to practice problem solving skills and more difficult problems with fellow students and a peer workshop leader, an older student who has previously excelled in chemistry.
+Peer workshops are an opportunity for you to practice problem solving skills and more difficult problems with fellow students and a peer workshop leader, an older student who has previously excelled in chemistry.
 Peer workshops are optional but recommended.

 Where can I purchase the General Chemistry textbook?
 The faculty of General Chemistry edits and publishes the textbook in-house; physical copies of the book are available only through the St. Lawrence University Bookstore.
 Digital copies of the book are available free of charge for students enrolled in the course.